MathsFans/Tchisla/README.md

 Readme in English

-This project will collect all optimal solutions to the iOS game [Tchisla](https://itunes.apple.com/us/app/tchisla/id1100623105?mt=8).
+This project is collecting all optimal solutions to the iOS game [Tchisla](https://itunes.apple.com/us/app/tchisla/id1100623105?mt=8).

 This Repo is currently maintained by
 - [@gsdevcn](https://github.com/gsdevcn)